Singapore

 Overall rating

-The CAT rates Singapore’s climate targets and policies as “Critically insufficient”.
-The “Critically Insufficient” rating indicates that Singapore’s climate policies and commitments reflect minimal to no action and are not at all consistent with the Paris Agreement's 1.5°C temperature limit.
+The CAT rates Singapore’s climate targets and policies as “Highly insufficient”.
+The “Highly insufficient” rating indicates that Singapore’s climate policies and commitments are not consistent with the Paris Agreement’s 1.5°C temperature limit and lead to rising, rather than falling, emissions.

 Policies and action